 - Withdrawal symptoms and cravings when drug use ends

-Opiates are highly addictive and difficult for users to stop taking without the professional opiate addiction treatment Austin TX offers.
-The Last Resort staff works with those addicted to both prescription and street opiates, helping them turn away from the addiction to discover a life of improved health and long-term sobriety.
+Opiates are highly addictive and difficult for users to stop taking without a professional opiate addiction treatment.
+Located near Austin, The Last Resort staff works with those addicted to both prescription and street opiates, helping them turn away from the addiction to discover a life of improved health and long-term sobriety.
 We offer many addiction treatment programs including:

 - 12 step program for addiction treatment